laravel-notification-channels/cmsms/README.md

 - `tariff()`: Accepts a integer value for your message tariff.
 The unit is eurocent.
 Requires the `originator` to be set to a specific value.
 Contact CM for this tariff value.
 CM also must enable this feature for your contract manually.
 - `multipart($minimum, $maximum)`: Accepts a 0 to 8 integer range which allows multipart messages.
 See the [documentation from CM](https://dashboard.onlinesmsgateway.com/docs#send-a-message-multipart) for more information.

+### Available events
+- `SMSSentSuccessfullyEvent`: This event will be fired after the message was sent.
+The event will contain the payload we have sent to CM.
+- `SMSSendingFailedEvent`: This event will be fired if the message was not sent.
+The event will contain the response body we received from CM.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.